 Learning how to do this is an art form of sorts as you have to show that you have the necessary skills and experience but not in a way that is merely a list.
 You need to know how to connect with the reader and encourage them to take your Boots application form further.

-There are a number of possible psychometric tests you can face in the Boots recruitment process and we will outline them below.
+There are a number of possible Boots online assessments tests you can face in the Boots recruitment process and we will outline them below.
 These are provided by CEB's SHL, one of the biggest psychometric testing companies around.

 In this test you will be presented with a number of different personality traits about how you view yourself.
 You have to rate the possible answers and these are used as a screening tool for candidates to ensure that only the best candidates get selected.
 In order to answer these questions in the best possible way you need to understand the underlying principles of these tests and how they are assessed.
 As well as this, practising for this test whilst gaining an understanding of your personal answers is a further way to ensure that you will do the best possible job when you come to take it for real.
 See how we can help you overcome this test here.

 Some streams of applications will face a situational judgement test or SJT for short.
 In this test you are presented with a number of different scenarios that are likely to come in the actual job.
 It is your task to select two of the four or five possible options to the issue and decide which one you are most likely to do and which you are least likely to do.
 Some of these issues actually seem to be repetitive; in fact they are repetitive and this style of test is used to try and catch out anyone who isn’t sure of their answers.
 Learning how to answer these questions and giving the right impression whilst doing so is a skill that can be taught with proper training.
-See how we can help you understand SJTs here.
+See how we can help you understand SJTs here or here to try free sjt sample questions.

 The Boots numerical reasoning test is provided by CEB's SHL and you are assessed on your mathematical skills.
 You are presented with a number of different numerical data items including charts, tables and word problems.
 After carefully assessing the data, you need to answer the multiple choice questions in a short space of time, generally just under a minute.
 In answering the questions you need to use a variety of basic mathematical skills including the four basic functions, ratios and percentages.
 You also need to know precisely how to use a calculator and its functions so you can save time that is of the essence.
 Taking these tests is difficult for a number of reasons.
 Not only is the content often difficult to comprehend as it is often unfamiliar but you have to answer the questions under severe time pressure.
 Answering questions under this kind of pressure is difficult but the best way to prepare for this test is to take practise ones under this time pressure.
 Here at JobTestPrep we are experts at providing these tests and they include full explanations ensuring that everything is completely clear so you can take the real Boots numerical reasoning test with complete confidence in your mathematical ability.